 Triggers are the words people use or the way someone says something that can erupt emotions that may interfere with the leadership role.
 As a leader, be proactive by identifying your emotional triggers.
 Prepare for those situations.

 There are two components to understanding your triggers.

-The first is to determine what may ‘cause’ the team member’s current state of emotion and behavior.
+- Find what caused the team member’s current state of emotion and behavior.

-The second is how you deal with your individual triggers.
+- How you deal with your personal triggers.

 Focus on the conflict, not the emotional trigger.